Last updated on January 9th, 2024

 If taking public transport is not your thing, Taxi838, Bolt, and Uber are your best friends.
 Although, not every city has the same taxi service.

 Trains, trains, and more trains!
 Express trains or as they are called InterCity trains are usually the fastest and can cover the distance two times faster than the regular ones.
 Also, they are the only ones that have AC.

-Taking a bus between the cities is not the best idea.
-First of all, because of the roads that are not in the best conditions and second, because not all of them are modern.
+Taking a bus between Ukrainian cities is not the best idea.
+And the reason is not the quality of roads.
+Most of all because a lot of intercity buses are old, don’t have AC and they are not really comfortable.
 If you want to go, for example, on a day trip to a nearby city and cover a short distance, a bus is a great option.
 Otherwise, hop on a train instead.

 But, if you are thinking to travel from one corner of the country to another (let’s say from Lviv to Kharkiv or from Chernihiv to Odesa) then a train ride can last forever.
 In this case, look into flights.
 With each year air travel becomes more and more affordable in Ukraine.

 If you are looking to purchase train tickets in Ukraine online, choose either the official websites of Ukrainian Railways or third party Tickets.ua.
 I personally always use them and am happy with the service.